blockchain-awesome/cryptonote/README.md

 5. Node with one Docker command
 6. Offlinable Web based decentralized wallet
 7. Decentralized exchanger
-8. Anything that makes a coin better
+8. Anything that makes a coin better for everyone

 ## 参与